abhinav4848/Obsidian-Medicine/Development dysplasia of the hip.md

 # Clinical Features
 [[Limping Child|Limping]], painless leg that is shorter than the other.
 Unequal skin folds.
 ### Exam:
-Barlow #named : attempt to dislocate an articulated femoral head Ortolani #named : relocate a dislocated femoral head.
+Barlow #named : attempt to dislocate an articulated femoral head.
+Note: might be negative if hip is already dislocated at the time of presentation.
+Ortolani #named : relocate a dislocated femoral head.
 # Investigation
 Confirm with USG.